imtayadeway/imtayadeway.github.io/_posts/2014-07-23-how-to-type.md

 * greater sensitivity and range of expression

-what's maybe surprising is how few of these directly address any elements of musicality.  and it's reassuring to me is that someone was looking out for my well-being at a time when clearly i wasn't. not injuring myself, i am finding, is increasingly appearing at the top of my list of goals for just about any endeavor that has a risk of injury.
+what's maybe surprising is how few of these directly address any elements of musicality.  it's enormously reassuring to me to think that someone was looking out for my well-being at a time when clearly i wasn't. not injuring myself, i am finding, is increasingly appearing at the top of my list of goals for just about any endeavor that has a risk of injury.

 if you've ever suffered an RSI as a result of typing, i'm going to urge you to hold a similar attitude whenever you sit at the